 During the service, each participating representative is free to pray from within his or her own tradition, to read from the sacred texts of his or her own tradition or to perform ritual or chant from his or her tradition.
 Faith representatives may speak positively about their own tradition, but not negatively about other faith traditions.
 This would violate a basic principle of interfaith relations.

 In the context of multifaith prayer, it is inappropriate for faith group representatives to offer prayers, read sacred texts or make statements which suggest the incompleteness or inferiority of another faith tradition.
 This emphasis on respect and inclusivity must also apply to the content of all hymns, songs, prayers and refrains that are sung or recited by the entire congregation.

-The planning group may want to set a time limit for the duration of the prayers or readings shared by the various faith representatives.
+The planning group may want to consider setting a time limit for the duration of each of the prayers, chants, readings or rituals shared by the various faith representatives.

-In terms of the selection of faith group representatives who will share their prayer or readings in the service, it is important to strive for a gender balance and to include lay people as well as clerics, youth as well as adults.
+In terms of the selection of faith group representatives who will share their prayer, chants, readings or rituals in the service, it is important to strive for a gender balance and to include lay people as well as clerics, youth as well as adults.

 Balance and Diversity

 It's helpful to strive for balance and diversity in terms of the various prayer forms used in the service.
 Here are some options: